-Tony Buckingham is a former oil rig diver who became a energy millionaire.
-He is the founder of Heritage Oil, which he sold to Sheikh Hamad Bin Jassam Bin Jaber Al-
+He is a former oil rig diver who became a energy millionaire.
+He is the founder of Heritage Oil.
+Which he sold to Sheikh Hamad Bin Jassam Bin Jaber Al-

-Tony Buckingham owns a Gulfstream G550 private jet with registration M-
+Buckingham owns a Gulfstream G550 private jet.
+The jet has registration M-

 Buckingham lives in a large house on Jersey, a with a large pool and amazing views of the Gulf of Saint Malo in the British Channel.

-The yacht Ngoni was built by Royal Huisman in the Netherlands and was delivered in 2017.
-Ngoni is known as The Beast as the order was to “Build me a beast.
+Ngoni was built by Royal Huisman in the Netherlands.
+It was delivered in 2017.
+Ngoni is known as The Beast.
+The order was to “Build me a beast.
 Don’t build me a wolf in sheep’s clothing.
 This has to be an edgy and innovative weapon, fast and furious.”

 She is designed by Dubois Naval Architects.
 Her interior is designed by Rick Baker.
-Ngoni can accommodate (just) 8 guests as one stateroom is designed as a gym with steam room.
-She has a lifting keel, a 71 meter all carbon mast and can reach a maximum speed of 17.5 knots.
+The Ngoni yacht can accommodate 8 guests.
+As one stateroom is designed as a gym with steam room.
+She has a lifting keel and a 71 meter all carbon mast.
+She can reach a maximum speed of 17.5 knots.

 The boat is not available for yacht charter.